Why KPI definition is important

 KPI definition problems example - Utilisation

 Let’s take an example.
-There is a very common operational measure called ‘utilisation’.
-It is often used by professional services firms to show what proportion of the available employee time was used for billed work to the client.
-It’s an important measure, and one that is used across a number of industries.
+There is a popular operational measure called ‘utilisation’.
+Utilisation is commonly used by professional services firms to show what proportion of the available employee time was used for billed work to the client.
+Utilisation is used across a wide range of industries.

 ‘Utilisation is the ratio of billed hours to available hours for an individual.’